fredpen/10wks-docker-k8s-eks-aws-journey/week04-k8s-basic-deployment/README.md

 ### 🔍 What You Learn

 * Separation of config from code
-  - This prevent you from rebuiding your image just because the config changes or havng a different image for env cause of config values
+  - This prevents you from rebuilding your image just because the config changes or having a different image for env cause of config values
   - The idea is that same image or application should be:
     - deployable anywhere
     - But work differently based on the configuration